Marker Logo

 this page online

-N, 0° 29.252′ E. Marker is in Battle, England, in East Sussex.
-Marker can be reached from the intersection of High Street and Park Lane, on the right when traveling south.
+54.849′ N, 0° 29.252′ E. Marker is in Battle, England, in East Sussex.
+It can be reached from the intersection of High Street and Park Lane, on the right when traveling south.
 Located next to Battle Abbey along the battlefield path at the Battle of Hastings Battlefield.
 Touch for map.
 Marker is in this post office area: Battle, England TN33 0AD, United Kingdom.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Parlour (here, next to this marker); The Refectory (a few steps from this marker); The Chapter House (a few steps from this marker); The Cloister (within shouting distance of this marker); The 11th-century Church (within shouting distance of this marker); The High Altar of Battle Abbey (within shouting distance of this marker); East Range of Cloister (within shouting distance of this marker); Dairy and Icehouse (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Parlour (here, next to this marker); The Refectory (a few steps from this marker); The Chapter House (a few steps from this marker); The Cloister (within shouting distance of this marker); The 11th-century Church (within shouting distance of this marker); The High Altar of Battle Abbey (within shouting distance of this marker); East Range of Cloister (within shouting distance of this marker); Dairy and Icehouse (within shouting distance of this marker).
 Touch for a list and map of all markers in Battle.

 Also see . . .
 English Heritage - 1066 Battle of Hastings, Abbey and Battlefield.
 (Submitted on January 31, 2019, by Michael Herrick of Southbury, Connecticut.)